 As part of our contractual agreement with Mailchimp, they are bound to comply with the GDPR requirements and your data is subject to the same safeguards as if it were held in the EU.

 What rights do I have?

-The General Data Protection Regulation (GDPR) gives individuals rights about their personal data:
+Both the UK General Data Protection Regulation (GDPR) and Data Protection (Jersey) Law 2018 gives individuals rights about their personal data: